ncosentino/Macerus.Unity/Setup/README.md

    - NOTE: we only need to do this step once initially.
 After that, we have a 'Macerus Tools' menu in Unity that can do this for you.
    - From the root of your code folder (i.e. direct children should be 'libraries' and 'products' directories) run `build_and_copy.sh`.
 3. You will need to setup the MySQL DB.
 You'll want it to be called "macerus" with a user/pass as both 'macerus'.
 Please use 'create-db.sql' for the schema+data.
-4. Within Unity, you should see a "Macerus Tools" menu.
+4. Within Unity, you should see a "Macerus" menu and a "Dependencies" sub menu.
-5. From "Macerus Tools" select "Build+Copy Dependencies"
+5. From "Macerus/Dependencies" select "Build+Copy Dependencies"
 6. Summon the glory.